Giraffe Manor, the beautiful giraffe hotel in Kenya, looks amazing. But is it worth the cost? Here we look at what it's like to stay there.

 As the car pulls into the driveway, the gravel scrunches beneath the tyres.
 The sun settles on the stone-clad ivy and fluffy clouds puff past overhead.
 The Manor looks straight from Scotland, but the rust red earth betrays the fact that this is Africa.

-Well, that and the warthogs scurrying past, tails ramrod straight like lightning conductors.
+Well, that and the warthogs, tails upright like lightning conductors.

 Giraffe Manor lives on the outskirts of Nairobi amid a 12 acre enclosure that marries sub-Saharan safari with the British National Trust.
 It’s the perfect stop after the overnight flight from London before further flights and long drives set in.